-- Professional Orientation and Ethical Practice Counseling graduate students will demonstrate a strong professional counseling orientation and identity. - (2) Social and Cultural Diversity Students will demonstrate multicultural awareness, knowledge, and skills necessary for competency in working with a diverse population. - (3) Human Growth and Development Students are able to demonstrate an understanding of development across the lifespan and the impact on normal and abnormal functioning. - (4) Career Development Counseling graduate students demonstrate understanding and application of career development theory to help individuals with career planning and decisions. - (5) Counseling and Helping Relationships Counseling graduate students demonstrate knowledge and skills of theories and techniques necessary to engage in an effective and therapeutic helping relationship. - (6) Group Counseling and Group Work Students demonstrate competency in preparing and facilitation of group counseling.
+- (1) Professional Orientation and Ethical Practice Counseling graduate students will demonstrate a strong professional counseling orientation and identity. - (2) Social and Cultural Diversity Students will demonstrate multicultural awareness, knowledge, and skills necessary for competency in working with a diverse population. - (3) Human Growth and Development Students are able to demonstrate an understanding of development across the lifespan and the impact on normal and abnormal functioning. - (4) Career Development Counseling graduate students demonstrate understanding and application of career development theory to help individuals with career planning and decisions. - (5) Counseling and Helping Relationships Counseling graduate students demonstrate the knowledge and skills of theories and techniques necessary to engage in an effective and therapeutic helping relationship. - (6) Group Counseling and Group Work Students demonstrate competency in preparing and facilitation of group counseling.

-- (7) Assessment and Testing Students demonstrate the ability to identify effective assessment strategies in order to facilitate treatment planning. - (8) Research and Program Evaluation Students will demonstrate an understanding of quantitative and qualitative research methods as well as program evaluation to inform evidence-based practice. - (9) Clinical Mental Health Counseling: Foundations Students will demonstrate an understanding of clinical mental health counseling foundations, including history, theory, and assessment in clinical mental health counseling. - (10) Clinical Mental Health Counseling: Contextual Dimensions Students will demonstrate an understanding of clinical mental health counseling contextual factors, including credentialing, cultural factors, and record keeping in clinical mental health counseling. - (11) Clinical Mental Health Counseling: Practice Students will demonstrate an understanding of clinical mental health counseling practice, including techniques, interventions, and advocacy in clinical mental health counseling.
+- (7) Assessment and Testing Students demonstrate the ability to identify effective assessment strategies in order to facilitate treatment planning. - (8) Research and Program Evaluation Students will demonstrate an understanding of quantitative and qualitative research methods as well as program evaluation to inform evidence-based practice. - (9) Professional Counseling: Foundations Students will demonstrate an understanding of clinical mental health counseling foundations, including history, theory, and assessment in professional counseling. - (10) Professional Counseling: Contextual Dimensions Students will demonstrate an understanding of professional counseling contextual factors, including credentialing, cultural factors, and record keeping. - (11) Professional Counseling: Practice Students will demonstrate an understanding of professional counseling practice, including techniques, interventions, and advocacy in professional counseling.